 Welcome

-Please take a look around my website and do remember to RSVP.On 29th November 2025
+Please take a look around the website and do remember to RSVP via the link at the bottom of the page.On 29th November 2025

 About the service

 About the service: This is Sinai Synagogue’s usual Saturday morning service, during which Joseph will read from the Torah (scrolls) for the first time, marking him as a Jewish adult.Kiddish: This is wine and Challa (Bread) served after the service.
-As this is a special day sandwiches and cakes will be available too.
+As this is a special day, finger food and cakes will be available too.
 Please pick up wine at the end of the service and wait until the prayers have been said before drinking or eating.Dress: Smart casual.
 Anyone who wishes to wear kippa (head covering) is welcome to and these will be available on the day.
-Jewish adults are invited to wear tallit (prayer shawls).On arrival: Please be aware the Synagogue has a security gate, expect to be asked your name on arrival.
+All Jewish adults are welcome to wear tallit, but not expected to do so.On arrival: Please be aware the Synagogue has a security gate, expect to be asked your name at the car park entrance.

 Accommodation

 Both venues are in North Leeds, approximately 2 miles from the city centre (which is also where the main train station is located).
-Below are some suggestions of budget, mid-range and luxury hotels that we think are suitable.
-It may also be worth looking at AirBnB.Budget:Art Hostel
+Should you need to book accommodation, below are some suggestions of budget, mid-range and luxury hotels that we think are suitable.
+It may also be worth looking at AirBnB and hotel booking deal finding websites.Budget:

 Premier Inn, Headingley Leeds